operasoftware/devopera/_extensions/commands.md

 		}
 	}

 Besides the commands for opening popups for browser and page actions, we can define shortcuts for our own commands too.
-For example, lets make a command called `test`.
+For example, let’s make a command called `test`.
 We’ll define it in the manifest like so:

 	'commands': {
 		'test': {